THE CALCIUM/MAGNESIUM RATIO

 An important note about this diet-related ratio.
 One person may ÒtolerateÓ many more carbohydrates than another.
 Thus, the calcium/magnesium ratio is not a measure of the exact quantity of carbohydrates in the diet.
 That which is too much for one person may be perfectly fine for another person whose carbohydrate tolerance is higher due to better health or other factors.

-A diabetic trend.
+A diabetic trend?
 Dr. Eck also felt that when the ratio is greater than about 12:1 or less than about 3:1, a person has a diabetic trend.
-This may be true, but I have not been able to confirm this connection, as yet.
+However, I have not been able to confirm this fact.
+When Dr. Eck spoke of diabetes, perhaps he meant a further derangement of carbohydrate metabolism, and not a high fasting serum glucose, for example.

 The pattern is called spiritual defensiveness simply to refer to lifestyle and attitudes, rather than a biochemical, dietary or nutritional type of holding on.
 In rare cases, the diet with excessive carbohydrates is a factor in a very high calcium/magnesium ratio, but not too often, in our experience so far.